evaa21/evaa21.github.io/essays/Essay4.md

 What helps me the most in class are (WODs, Labs, class website, screencasts, readings, quizzes, one on one help, working with classmates, etc.):
 The labs definitely helped me the most in this class becuase it was a summation of hands on experience, readings, working with classmates, and independent work.
 All of these aspects combined make the class so much fun, and I find that I learn so much more when I am also having fun.
 The labs gave me the opportunity to get comfortable by following along while also giving me confidence upon completeing the "do on your own" sections.
 I think after lab 3 I really began to feel my progress through my independent work which is the most rewarding part of this class.

+Conclusion
+Overall, this has been a really great learning experience.
+I am looking forward to what comes next in this course.
+This course has made feel prepared for the next classes in my MIS degree.
+It has made me feel more confident in applying what I have learned in my career and potentially taking my programming skills further in the future.